BillyBadBoy/ng-dnd/README.md

 <div dnd-draggable="vm.myDragModel" etc...
 <div dnd-droppable="vm.myDropModel" etc...
 ```
-The models contain callback functions which ar invoked when dnd events occur.
+The models contain callback functions which are invoked when dnd events occur.

 ## Building
 To build :